Skip to main content

 • Accrual accounting (revenue recognized when order placed, not when paid)

-• Automatic journal entries for orders, payments, and refunds
+• Automatic journal entries for orders, payments, refunds, and deposits

-• Balance sheet tracking (Accounts Receivable, HST Payable, etc.)
+• Balance sheet tracking (Accounts Receivable, HST Payable, Club Credit Liability, etc.)

 • Sequential payment allocation with partial refund tracking